b.1996, Japan

 Some people say thank you.

-once gave me a cup of coffee and they also clean the street.
+A local coffee shop, Park at Kims, once gave me a cup of coffee and they also clean the street.

 April 23rd, 2025